DAO Legal Wrappers: Definition, Types, Jurisdictions, and Use Cases

 These forms can be further divided into the following two categories, depending on how the DAO wants the wrapper to be used:

-Each of these forms, except for the DLT Foundation, which is specific to ADGM (UAE), is available in different countries around the world.
+Almost all of these wrapper forms are available in different countries around the world.
 As each country has its laws and regulations, the specifics and peculiarities of the same wrapper form may differ dramatically across jurisdictions.
 For example, a Foundation in Switzerland will be very different from a Foundation in the Cayman Islands in terms of costs involved, taxation, governance, control, and flexibility.

 Among the jurisdictions which are usually used as home for DAO legal wrappers are (the list is not exhaustive):